|

 3) Mentors and Bee Buddies - Volunteers that are willing to assist new beekeepers in their first year or two.

-YOU to help!
+The club needs YOU to help!
 If you're a beekeeper with 3 or more years of experience, you're likely going to make a great mentor to a new beekeeper.
 As a mentor, you will learn by being a part of the mentor program as you encounter more challenges and hear from others in the program.
 You do NOT have to volunteer to visit anyone's bee yard to be a mentor.
 There is also an APPRENTICE HANDBOOK available to guide you on topics you can assist with throughout the beekeeping year.

 If you've had bees for even ONE YEAR, you can be a BEE BUDDY to a new beekeeper.
 You likely remember more about what it's like to be brand new and can offer your own lessons learned to someone new.